Publications / Medi-Cal Waivers and State Plan Amendments

 These fact sheets are part of CHCF’s Medi-Cal Explained series.
 The series provides an overview of the program, including the people it serves, the services it provides, and how it is organized, managed, and financed.

-Medi-Cal, California’s Medicaid program, provides health coverage for Californians with low incomes, including children and their parents, pregnant women, seniors, persons with disabilities, and adults under age 65.
-Medi-Cal is operated by the California Department of Health Care Services (DHCS) in partnership with the state’s 58 counties
+Medi-Cal, California’s Medicaid program, provides health coverage for Californians with low incomes, including children and their parents, pregnant women, seniors, people with disabilities, and adults under age 65.
+Medi-Cal is operated by the California Department of Health Care Services in partnership with the state’s 58 counties.

-Medicaid was established in 1965, as part of the federal Social Security Act (SSA).
+Medicaid was established in 1965, as part of the federal Social Security Amendments (SSA).
 Medicaid rules regarding who gets coverage and which benefits are included are determined by SSA requirements and implemented by the federal Centers for Medicare & Medicaid Services (CMS).
-Every state that participates in the Medicaid program must create a State Plan that describes the scope of its Medicaid program, and must seek federal approval for that plan.
-The State Plan serves as a contractual agreement between the state Medicaid agency and CMS.
+Every state that participates in the Medicaid program must create a State Plan that describes the scope of its Medicaid program and must seek federal approval for that plan.

 The law also permits CMS to waive certain aspects of the law to enable states to test different approaches to program eligibility, benefits, delivery systems, and financing.
 This is known as a waiver.
-Every state uses waivers for elements of their Medicaid programs, with some states operating multiple waivers simultaneously.
-The widespread use of waivers has contributed greatly to Medicaid program variation across states.
+The most common types of waivers include 1915(b) waivers, primarily used for authorizing managed care delivery systems, and 1115 demonstration waivers, primarily used to demonstrate experimental projects.
+Waivers are time-limited and may be ended, renewed, or extended by the state at CMS’s discretion.